Colorectal cancer: Radiation therapy

-While a combination of radiation and chemotherapy may be useful for rectal cancer, for some people requiring treatment, chemoradiotherapy can increase acute treatment-related toxicity, and has not been shown to improve survival rates compared to radiotherapy alone, although it is associated with less local recurrence.
+While a combination of radiation and chemotherapy may be useful for rectal cancer, for some people requiring treatment, chemoradiotherapy can increase acute treatment-related toxicity and has not been shown to improve survival rates compared to radiotherapy alone, although it is associated with less local recurrence.
+For squamous cell carcinoma of the anal canal, chemoradiation therapy (CRT) with 5-FU and mitomycin C is preferred over radiation alone, offering improved survival outcomes but with increased risks of acute hematological toxicity.

 The use of radiotherapy in colon cancer is not routine due to the sensitivity of the bowels to radiation.
+Radiation therapy's side effects (and occurrence rates) include acute (27%) and late (17%) dermatological toxicities, acute (14%) and late (27%) gastrointestinal toxicities, and late pelvic radiation disease (1-10%), e.g., irreversible lumbosacral plexopathy.

 As with chemotherapy, radiotherapy can be used as a neoadjuvant for clinical stages T3 and T4 for rectal cancer.
 This results in downsizing or downstaging of the tumour, preparing it for surgical resection, and also decreases local recurrence rates.
 For locally advanced rectal cancer, neoadjuvant chemoradiotherapy has become the standard treatment.
-Additionally, when surgery is not possible radiation therapy has been suggested to be an effective treatment against CRC pulmonary metastases, which are developed by 10-15% of people with CRC.
+Additionally, when surgery is not possible, radiation therapy has been suggested to be an effective treatment against CRC pulmonary metastases, which develop in 10–15% of people with CRC.

 Immunotherapy

-Immunotherapy with immune checkpoint inhibitors has been found to be useful for a type of colorectal cancer with mismatch repair deficiency and microsatellite instability.
-Pembrolizumab is approved for advanced CRC tumours that are MMR deficient and have failed usual treatments.
+Immunotherapy with immune checkpoint inhibitors is useful for a type of colorectal cancer with mismatch repair deficiency and microsatellite instability.
+Pembrolizumab is approved for advanced CRC tumours that are MMR deficient.
 Most people who do improve, however, still worsen after months or years.